 Area of current production in the Park

 Londa, San Godenzo.

-The product is on the market from 5th October and can be found as a fresh product, fresh and processed, dried with shell, dried without shell, and flour.
+The product is released for consumption from October 5 and can be found as a fresh product, fresh cured, dry with shells, dry shelled, and as flour.